gbdev/pandocs/content/Video_Display.md

 Unlike the following, this register can be accessed outside V-Blank and H-Blank.

-### FF69 - BCPD/BGPD - CGB Mode Only - Background Color Palette Data or Background Palette Data
+### FF69 - BCPD/BGPD (Background Color Palette Data or Background Palette Data) - CGB Mode Only

 This register allows to read/write data to the CGBs Background Palette Memory, addressed through Register FF68.
 Each color is defined by two